Scheme Interpreter

 Problem 9 (2 pt)

 Implement the LambdaProcedure case in the scheme_apply function in scheme_eval_apply.py.
-Notice that this elif block is executed when the procedure being applied is a LambdaProcedure instance.
+This elif block is executed when the procedure being applied is a LambdaProcedure instance.

 First create a new Frame instance and bind the procedure's formal parameters to the argument values by calling the make_child_frame method on the appropriate parent frame.